• Home

 VSI EV-101

 EV-101 Vial Evacuator.
 The instrument prepares evacuated vials for whole air (or soil water) sampling by drawing a vacuum, filling them (optionally) with helium (or other gas) and drawing a vacuum again.
 This is done by piercing the vial septa with a needle.
-The turret holds 12 vacuum vials (standard 20 ml size) for convenient batch conditioning.
-The instrument can be factory adapted to hold sealed glass vials of other dimensions as required.
-The evacuated vials / vacuum tubes can be used with a range of commercially available whole air sampling systems including the Automatic Air Sampler AS-100 for lab and field use, and the UAV-based AS-110 Whole Air Sampler.
+The turret holds 12 vacuum vials (standard 20 ml size; sealed with 5 mm thick PTFE-lined grey butyl rubber stoppers and aluminium crimp caps (or similar)) for convenient batch conditioning.
+A custom EV-101 version for 10 ml vacuum vials or other vial dimensions can be produced on demand by adjusting the loading barrel dimensions.
+After vacuum is applied, crimp-sealed vials can be purged with synthetic air, helium (or similar) for 1 min at 200 mL min-1 using two G26 side port needles.
+The number of flush - evacuation cycles can be adjusted.
+Finally, the rinsed vials are evacuated using a rotary vane pump through a single G26 side port needle to a final pressure of approximately 0.5 Pa.
+Needles can be user changed if needed.
+The vial evacuator system has been laboratory tested to produce well evacuated vials with no contaminant gases after flushing.
+The evacuated vials / vacuum tubes can be used with a range of commercially available whole air sampling systems, including the Automatic Air Sampler AS-100 for lab and field use, and the UAV-based AS-110 Whole Air Sampler.
 Evacuated vials work with Rhizon soil water samplers to sample soil solution.

-VSI EV-101 Vial Evacuator - Specifications
+Vial Evacuator - Features

 EV-101 Vial evacuator and conditioner, front view